ggandor/leap.nvim/README.md

 created by you or other plugins, and will _not_ overwrite them, unless explicitly told so (called with a `true` argument).

+### Lazy loading

+...is all the rage now, but doing it manually or via some plugin manager is completely redundant (that is, _not_ necessary), as Leap lazy-loads itself on the first actual invocation of the `leap` function.

 ## Usage

 [Permalink](https://github.com/neovim/neovim/blob/8215c05945054755b2c3cadae198894372dbfe0f/src/nvim/window.c#L1078)